Cost of Living: Munich vs Prague (2026)

 Should I move to Munich or Prague?▾

-Munich edges ahead on most metrics.
-Prague isn't far behind — it depends what matters to you.
+Too close to call — 77 vs 73.
+Prague has a slight edge, but Munich might suit you better depending on your priorities.
 See the full comparison above for rent, safety, internet speed, climate, and democracy scores to decide which city fits your priorities.

 Is it easier to get residency in Munich or Prague?▾